2020 Black Friday and Cyber Monday: Best golf deals and sales

 Save 25% sitewide with Swiftwick socks: Swiftwick makes some of the best performance socks in the market, producing many models with a focus on golf.
 The Swiftwick golf socks are luxurious, made from wool blends and aren't too thick, which can be helpful in the warmer months.
 Right now, they're offering 25% off sitewide on all socks.
 No promo code needed!

-Save 30% sitewide on US Open, Ryder Cup, PGA Championship and PGA Tour apparel through Fanatics: The biggest organizations in golf team up with Fanatics to run their online shops, and for Black Friday and Cyber Monday, they're offering 30% off sitewide.
+Save 30% sitewide on US Open, Ryder Cup, PGA Championship and PGA Tour apparel through Fanatics: The biggest organizations in golf team up with Fanatics to run their online shops, and for Black Friday and Cyber Monday, they're offering up to 70% off sitewide with the promo code BLACKFRIDAY.
 It's a great deal and a good way to stock up on apparel from leading brands in golf while getting logos from the biggest events in the sport.
-Before Black Friday, they're offering up to 65% off a variety of golf items as well with the promo code AUDIBLE.

 Save 40% on Callaway Apparel with early Black Friday deals: Callaway Apparel should be a staple in any golfer's closet, as they deliver on well-fitting, high-performing golf shirts and outerwear that goes with anything -- all at a reasonable price.
 Right now, you can save an additional 40% on their hundreds of sale items in an early Black Friday sale.